marlapinkert/marlapinkert/README.md

 ## Hi there 👋
 I am a research and teaching assistant at the [Wagner Lab](https://www.isabellawagner.com/people) and the [SCAN-Unit](https://scan-psy.univie.ac.at/).
-My responsibilities include the collection and analysis of fMRI data, as well as teaching practical sessions in a class on fMRI data analysis.
-Currently, I am working on a project focused on thalamic functional connectivity in relation to APOE genotype and on a graph-theoretical analysis of the human navigation network.
 I am passionate about learning new things, programming, and making science more accessible.

 <!--
 **marlapinkert/marlapinkert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.